canbula/PythonProgramming/README.md

 Description of the course.

 # Weekly Content
+Lectures are on every monday.
 You can find the codes that written in the laboratory in the folder WeekXX.

 # Lecture Notes and Problem Sets
 In the root folder there is a LectureNotes.pdf file, which is updated weekly after every lecture.